 What are probiotics?

 Probiotics are live microorganisms that, when administered in adequate amounts, confer a health benefit on the host.
-The word probiotic is often used incorrectly to refer to any live microorganisms—but an international group of scientists convened by ISAPP agreed that the term should be restricted to microorganisms that have been tested and shown to provide a health benefit.
+The word probiotic is often used incorrectly to refer to any live culture, such as those used in traditional fermented foods — but an international group of scientists convened by ISAPP agreed that the term should be restricted to microorganisms that have been properly defined and shown to provide a health benefit.

-Your body contains 38 trillion microbes that make up your microbiota and assist in keeping you healthy—and probiotics can play a supportive role in these processes.
-Probiotic bacteria are found in a variety of different products, including foods, dietary supplements, infant formulas, pharmaceuticals, and other products (such as tampons and skin creams, that can also deliver probiotics).
+Your body contains 38 trillions of microbes that make up your microbiota and assist in keeping you healthy.
+Probiotics can play a supportive role in these processes.
+Probiotic bacteria may be found in a variety of different foods, such as some yogurt and infant formulas, and in dietary supplements.
+Probiotics are also used in some pharmaceutical products, non-orally consumed products (such as tampons and skin creams), and animal foods and supplements.

 What can probiotics do for health?

 Research has shown that probiotics can support health in a variety of different ways.
 In general, they may assist with your immune function, aid your digestion, keep harmful microorganisms in check, produce vitamins, and aid in nutrient absorption.
 Specifically, there’s evidence that certain probiotics can:

 - Reduce antibiotic-associated diarrhea

 - Treat infectious pediatric diarrhea